faithful1ofall/Block-Quest/README.md

 ## 🙏 Acknowledgments

 - Built for DoraHacks hackathon
-- Powered by Stacks blockchain
+- Powered by Stacks blockchain (Bitcoin Layer 2)
-- Inspired by classic mining games
+- Inspired by Wordle and classic word games
+- Physics engine by Matter.js
+- UI animations by Framer Motion

 ## 📞 Contact